 At the North Star Underground Railroad Museum, the guestbook asks for a visitor's email, comments, and hometown.
-They also have a guestbook feature on their website.
+It also has a guestbook feature on its website.

 The Adirondack History Museum also asks visitors how they learned about the museum.